IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/creating-external-java-stored-procedures.md

 ## What's next

 - After you specify an external Java routine name, the stored procedure is ready to be deployed.
-To learn how, see [Deploying and running external Java stored procedures]({{site.baseurl}}/docs/working-with-stored-procedures/deploying-running-external-java-stored-procedures.html).
+To learn how, see [Deploying and running external Java and SQLJ stored procedures]({{site.baseurl}}/docs/working-with-stored-procedures/deploying-running-external-java-stored-procedures.html).

 - You can also explore how to work with [double-byte character set (DBCS) data]({{site.baseurl}}/docs/working-with-stored-procedures/working-with-dbcs-data.html) in a stored procedure.